← Blog

 Forms Bridge has a variety of workflow jobs out of the box.
-At the same time, its possible to register custom workflow jobs from your theme or plugin using PHP.
+At the same time, its possible to register custom workflow jobs.

 A workflow job is nothing more than a function that gets a submission payload and a bridge instance as input parameters and returns the payload as its output.

-The idea behind the workflow jobs is to perform mutations on the payload or to dispatch some requests to the backend before the submission is sent.
+The idea behind the workflow jobs is to perform mutations on the payload or to dispatch some side effects before the submission is sent.

 To illustrate the concept we can use the example of an existing workflow job.
-Lets see what Next code client job from the Dolibarr addon does:
+Lets see what Update mailing contact job from the Odoo ad-don does:

 $response = $bridge